jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/device-image-update-orchestration.rst

             ~(keystone_admin)]$ system host-device-list <hostname_or_id>

-        To list devices from the central cloud, run:
+        To list devices from the Central cloud, run:

         .. code-block:: none